 If you follow Disney news, you probably already know about the Fastpass+ system at Walt Disney World utilizing new technology and Magic Bands.
 This system requires booking Fastpasses many weeks or months in advance to have access to the more popular attractions.
 It also limits you to three advance reservations a day in a single park.

-Disneyland, however, still offers the “old” paper Fastpass system that you can only access in the parks on the day of your trip.
+Disneyland, however, still offers something akin to the “old” Fastpass system that you can only access in the parks on the day of your trip.
 There is no need (yet) to pre-book Fastpasses at Disneyland so those planning last minute trips won’t find themselves out of Fastpass luck.
-With the ease of park hopping at Disneyland, savvy Fastpass users can often snag more than a dozen Fastpasses in a single day by strategically changing parks and maximizing both systems (and even those with babies or toddlers too small to ride can maximize Fastpasses using Rider Switch).
+With the ease of park hopping at Disneyland, savvy Fastpass users can often snag more than a dozen Fastpasses in a single day by strategically changing parks and maximizing both systems.

 6) The Ease of Park Hopping

 Walt Disney World and Disneyland tickets cost about the same, but a big price differential is the park hopper option.
 Many families forego park hopper tickets to save money.
 At Walt Disney World, this is often a wise choice because of the distance between parks and the transportation time required to park hop.
 At Disneyland, however, the two parks are right across from each other, making hopping easy and a great way to ride more and snag extra Fastpasses.
 There is simply more value from the park hopper ticket at Disneyland than at Disney World.

 7) Effect of local visitors